 How to apply

 The IGC issues a regular call for proposals.
-We are planning to launch the next call in 2017.
+We currently do not have a confirmed date for the next call.

-The IGC accepts applications through its call for proposals, which we plan to open in autumn 2016.
+The IGC accepts applications through its call for proposals.
 The IGC is currently not accepting applications for research funding.
 If you are interested in applying for funding at the IGC, we strongly recommend that you consider the following steps: